-Learn everything you need to know about getting rid of hives quickly and finally stop that itch.
+Learn everything you need to know about how to get rid of hives quickly and finally stop that itch.

 Have you ever experienced red, raised and itchy bumps on your skin with no clear origin?
 If the answer is “yes,” then you have experienced hives at some point in your life.

 Hives are super annoying and a bit unsettling, but as long as they’re not accompanied by swelling of the mouth or throat, they’re not life-threatening.